Skip to main content

 • Increasing security by preventing attacks such as DDoS, Brute Force, or any other type of malicious attacks in the application layer

-ArvanCloud Rate Limit Settings
+Arvancloud Rate Limit Settings

-Using ArvanCloud's Rate Limiting feature, you can limit the number of requests per IP in seconds, hours, or days to a path or your entire domain.
+Using Arvancloud's Rate Limiting feature, you can limit the number of requests per IP in seconds, hours, or days to a path or your entire domain.

-Due to the fact that ArvanCloud's Rate Limiting feature has provided the possibility of different rules in different routes, you can have a different policy and limit for each route.
+Due to the fact that Arvancloud's Rate Limiting feature has provided the possibility of different rules in different routes, you can have a different policy and limit for each route.

 Rate Limit Settings in User Panel

-To apply a new rule, in the ArvanCloud user panel, in the CDN section, and in the "Rate Limits" section, click on the Add Rule option.
+To apply a new rule, in the Arvancloud user panel, in the CDN section, and in the "Rate Limits" section, click on the Add Rule option.

 In this section, you can set the following parameters to apply restrictions: